Obi, a ADOPTABLE Greyhound in New Hope, PA image 1/6

 Obi's Story

-First, the things that have not changed: Obi (racing name Getso's Osteg) is a smallish 66-pound boy who is 2 1/2 years old.
+Now that that's out of the way, here are his basic stats: Obi (racing name Getso's Osteg) is a smallish 66-pound boy who is 2 1/2 years old.
 He raced only 5 times but showed little aptitude for it, so the decision was made to retire him.

-First, the things that have not changed: Obi (racing name Getso's Osteg) is a smallish 66-pound boy who is 2 1/2 years old.
+Now that that's out of the way, here are his basic stats: Obi (racing name Getso's Osteg) is a smallish 66-pound boy who is 2 1/2 years old.
 He raced only 5 times but showed little aptitude for it, so the decision was made to retire him.

 Consider Obi for adoption?